 If you do not need a lightweight rod, you can use a standard curtain rod and add the wooden blocks to the end instead.

 Black spray paint

 White pvc pipe 1/2″x10′

 Instructions: Cut your 2×2 into 3” blocks.
 You will need 2 blockers per curtain rod.
-Sand your block and stain it with desired color.
+Sand your block and stain it with the desired color.
 We used Dark Walnut by Minwax.

 Find the center at the top of your block by using your speed square and drawing a line from one corner to the opposite corner.
 Repeat this step again and you will have an X drawn on your square.

 Attach your 7/8” Spade bit to your drill and drill a hole in the center of your X.